Westmoreland State Park: History

 Westmoreland State Park, the sixth of Virginia's six original state parks, opened in June 1936 after the Civilian Conservation Corps (CCC) constructed trails and amenities.
 Although some of the formerly unemployed workers were recruited in Virginia, most came from Pennsylvania and the Fort Dix, New Jersey recruiting office.
 Workers originally hand dug most of the roads and trails, and cabins were constructed from local timber and designed to reflect the area's pioneer heritage.
 Further land was acquired later in the century, and a gatehouse and swimming facilities built in the 1970s.

-The Tayloe and Helen Murphy Hall is conference center recently renovated from a CCC-built restaurant dating from 1936.
-The facility features exposed wood beams, wrought iron hardware, and a large fireplace.
-The hall still includes a restaurant and now hosts meetings, special events, and educational programs.
-It is named for W. Tayloe Murphy Jr., former delegate to the Virginia legislature and Virginia Secretary of Natural Resources, and his wife, Helen, both of whom are from Westmoreland, Virginia.
+The Tayloe and Helen Murphy Hall is a conference center recently renovated from a CCC-built restaurant that opened in 1936.
+It features exposed wood beams, wrought iron hardware and a large fireplace.
+The renovated hall still includes a restaurant, and now hosts meetings, special events and educational programs.
+Both former legislator W. Tayloe Murphy Jr. (multi-term delegate representing Westmoreland County and Virginia's first Secretary of Natural Resources), and his wife, Helen, were born and raised in Westmoreland County.

 Westmoreland State Park was listed on the National Register of Historic Places in 2005, as a national historic district based on its development of the state park system.
 The property includes 32 contributing buildings, 6 contributing sites, and 16 contributing structures.